 THE WILLOUGHBY DELTAS (Delta 8 (F) and 9)

-Willoughby Delta "F" in flight, later renamed the Delta 8.
+The Willoughby Delta "F" in flight, later renamed the Delta 8.

 One of the saddest stories of any "might-have-been" aircraft project is that behind the Willoughby Deltas.
-In the 1930s many assumed that the all-wing aircraft, the so-called "flying-wing", was the way ahead for future large airliners.
+In the 1930s many assumed that the all-wing aircraft, the so-called "flying wing", was the way ahead for future large airliners.
 Surely to cut out the drag of the fuselage and simply have a large wing seemed logical.
 Yet even today a commercial flying-wing aircraft has never entered service, and only the unique needs of stealth led to the production of the Northrop Grumman B-2 flying wing bomber.
 The problems with building a true flying wing airliner are: 1) the aircraft has to be vast to accommodate passengers within its wing structure.
 2) The lack of elevator control surfaces far away from the centre of gravity to give leverage requires powerful control surfaces on the wing.
-3) Lack of fuselage and rudder area leads to lack of directional control (like the difference between trying to skate with ice-skates and normal shoes, you need something to "bite" into the air to maintain direction).
+3) Lack of fuselage and rudder area leads to a lack of directional control (like the difference between trying to skate with ice skates and normal shoes, you need something to "bite" into the air to maintain direction).
 The last two problems can be solved today with computerised "fly-by-wire" and powered controls (hence the ability to build the B-2 Stealth bomber).
 However, in the 1930s, all three problems were impossible to fix with the current technology.
-This led to some compromise designs like those from Vincent Benelli.
+This led to some compromise designs like those from Vincent Burnelli.
 A far more elegant solution was that worked out by one Percival-Nesbit Willoughby.
-His thinking was that if you need to have elevators some distance from the centre of gravity why not support them on booms, and make those booms big enough to accommodate passengers.
+His thinking was that if you need to have elevators some distance from the centre of gravity why not support them on booms and make those booms big enough to accommodate passengers?
 Then blend those booms in with the wing so that they also generate lift.
 Willoughby called his approach a "rectilinear wing" and you can think of it as the whole aircraft being one big wing out of which chunks have been cut to give the desirable centre of gravity and still provide places where the control surfaces had enough "leverage" to enable crisp control.
 One of the advantages of this approach, at least in theory, was that it should allow a very low stalling speed, and hence slower, shorter landing runs.
 In 1931 he set up the Willoughby Delta company with the aim of getting his designs into production.
-Willoughby went about his research methodically, paying for wind-tunnel tests of his designs in both the UK and USA.
+Willoughby went about his research methodically, paying for wind-tunnel tests of his designs in both the UK and the USA.
 The results looked very promising, they seemed to indicate that it would be impossible to stall such an aircraft!

 Delta 8 (F)

-Delta 8 at Heston
+The Delta 8 at Heston

 It was the looming war that made Willoughby press ahead with increased speed on his airliner project.
 It was unlikely that there would be much support in Britain for a new airliner, what government finance there was being directed at the Fairey FC1 and Short S.32 pressurised airliner projects.
-In the prevailing business climate, it was natural for Willoughby to look to the USA, the only country where unsubsidised airliners were a commercial viability.
+In the prevailing business climate, it was natural for Willoughby to look to the USA, the only country where, in the late 1930s, unsubsidised airliners were commercially viable.
 He seems to have made contacts there and he sounded out his workforce about the prospects of moving their entire operation to the USA.
 To gain funds he would have needed to have the Delta 8 flown for evaluation by other pilots.
 So it was felt necessary to add the refinement of a trimming tab on the elevator.
 This was fitted in early July and on 10th July Willoughby went up as the passenger with Hugh Olley, an instructor of the Whitney & Oxford Flying Club, piloting to check that the new control worked okay.
 It crashed close to the village of Caulcott near Middleton Stoney in North Oxfordshire, killing both Willoughby and Olley.
 Tragically the Air Ministry investigation into the crash found that the mechanical "stops" on the elevator tail trim had been omitted after the modification and this was assumed to have caused the crash.¹

 Willoughby Delta 8.